Canon 1D Mark IV vs Nikon D7500

 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Nikon D7500 an APS-C sensor.
 The sensor area in the D7500 is 29 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Despite having a smaller sensor, the D7500 offers a higher resolution of 20.7 megapixels, compared with 16 MP of the 1D Mark IV.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.22μm versus 5.70μm for the 1D Mark IV).
 However, it should be noted that the D7500 is much more recent (by 7 years and 5 months) than the 1D Mark IV, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
+Coming back to sensor resolution, it should be mentioned that the D7500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS-1D Mark IV has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Nikon D7500 are ISO 100 to ISO 51200, with the possibility to increase the ISO range to 50-1640000..